-During this time many people find themselves staying home more then ever, making their home a sanctuary.
-So what better way to continue to enjoy and protect your investment then a handful of tips on keeping your Mosaic Pool tile looking the exact same way it did the first week you were able to enjoy it.
+During this time, many people find themselves staying home more than ever, making their home a sanctuary.
+So what better way to continue to enjoy and protect your investment than a handful of tips on keeping your mosaic pool tile looking the same as it did the first week you were able to enjoy it.

 A pH of 7.4 is considered “ideal” when swimming pool water.
 Ideally total alkalinity is around 80 to 120 PPM* (*Parts per million)